-- in some cases appoint a representative in the EU.
+- appoint a representative in the EU.

 The first point will not come as a surprise – businesses trading overseas, particularly when consumer facing, regularly need to decide how far to mould their trading operations around complying with local law to the letter, or whether to take the risk of a "one size fits all" approach, which is already the case with GDPR.
 The second point will be new to UK businesses.
 In this briefing, we aim to not only inform you of the issues, but also draw your attention to the practical steps you should think about now.

-Following B-Day, in addition to complying with GDPR in domestic law, UK businesses will need to comply with GDPR as it applies in the EU, if:
+At the end of the transition period, in addition to complying with GDPR in domestic law, UK businesses will need to comply with GDPR as it applies in the EU, if:

 - offering of goods or services to such data subjects in the Union; or

 Of course UK businesses trading in other Member States already need to comply with GDPR as interpreted under two (or more) separate systems of law, as GDPR allows local derogations in Member States, and variances will exist.
-However, the UK has traditionally adopted a high standard of data protection in comparison to the other Member States.
+However, the UK has traditionally adopted a high standard of data protection in comparison to other Member States.
 So in practice, there may not be many instances where UK businesses will need to adapt their operations to be in line with different data protection standards in the EU.
 Therefore this shouldn't, in theory, be a major problem.

-However, Brexit has thrown a spanner in the works when it comes to coordinating EU operations via the GDPR's "one stop shop" (OSS) principle, which would normally have been a handy way of dealing with deviances in approach to data protection amongst the Member States.
+However, Brexit has thrown a spanner in the works when it comes to coordinating EU operations via the "one stop shop" (OSS) principle, which would normally have been a handy way of dealing with deviances in approach to data protection amongst the Member States.

-UK businesses that currently benefit from this mechanism are able to use the ICO as their sole interlocutor, to coordinate actions and complaints regarding cross-border processing (e.g. a complaint originating in France or Germany), with the help of other "concerned DPAs" (i.e. other data protection authorities in Member States affected by the processing).
+UK businesses that currently benefit from this mechanism are able to use their LSA to coordinate actions and complaints regarding cross-border processing (e.g. a complaint originating in France or Germany), with the help of other "concerned DPAs" (i.e. other data protection authorities in Member States affected by the processing).

 Representatives of controllers and processors based in "third countries"

-Failure to appoint a representative pursuant to GDPR could result in a fine up to the greater of €10 million or 2% of global turnover.
-So this should definitely make it onto the list of Brexit action points for UK businesses.
+Failure to appoint a representative pursuant to GDPR could result in a fine up to the greater of €10 million or 2% of global turnover, so this should definitely make it onto the list of Brexit action points for UK businesses.

-So what should you do to prepare?
+So, what should you do to prepare?